 You’re failing to understand how to support, educate, empower and amaze your audience – or failing to deliver upon that understanding.

 When getting it right is technically, conceptually simple.

 When there are clear benefits to getting it right, and every blog and news outlet in the industry has spent months producing cookie-cutter business cases, best practice examples, and resources to help you to provide a great experience.

 Here’s the thing…

-None of these factors exist in isolation.
-‘Mobilegeddon’ is part of a larger question around how well you serve your audience what they want or need, in a format which is suitable to their situation, in a way which builds a positive brand experience.
+None of these factors exists in isolation.
+‘Mobilegeddon’ is part of a larger question around how well you serve your audience what they want or need, in a format that is suitable to their context, in a way that builds a positive brand experience.

 If you’re already getting that wrong in a thousand small ways, then maybe Google improving the way in which they measure one small part of it might not have a huge effect – not if you’re already scoring low across the board.

 Not when you’re already providing a poor experience.
 When your competitors are providing a poor experience, too.

 Imagine how much is on the table, in your space, for the first brands to win.
 To care.
 To surprise.
 To just get it right.
 To invest more than the minimum viable effort to survive the latest wave of algorithm updates.

 Sort your mobile experience out first.
 This week.
 Build a business case around the opportunity cost of bouncing visitors, checkout abandonments, and wasted media spend.
 Propose that all of your domains, pages and content is delivered responsively, reactively, or a hybrid of these as best fits your audience.
 Deliver the pitch whilst it’s topical, and whilst Mobilegeddon is all over the media which senior management are consuming.
 Strike while it’s topical, and while people are engaged.